ironcev/sharpen.rocks/content/news/sharpen-v0.5.0-nameof-expressions-in-exceptions-and-dependency-properties.md

 # Release Content
 {{< release "0.5.0" >}}

-I would like to thank to all the runners of the [Sharpen v0.5.0 Endgame](https://github.com/sharpenrocks/Sharpen/wiki/Endgame-for-v0.5.0) and to invite all of you reading these lines to participate in the next run.
+I would like to thank all the runners of the [Sharpen v0.5.0 Endgame](https://github.com/sharpenrocks/Sharpen/wiki/Endgame-for-v0.5.0) and to invite all of you reading these lines to participate in the next run.

 Finally, give Sharpen v0.5.0 a try on your own.
 As always, I'm curious about findings in your code ;-) Feel called to share them in the comments below.